 - critical thinking and thought leadership

-She has worked with executives and employees of non-profit and for-profit organizations, with teachers and other educators, and with adults, teens, and families in the community.
+She has worked with executives, leaders, and employees of non-profit and for-profit organizations, with teachers and other educators, with healthcare workers, and with adults, teens, and families in the community.
 Clients include: YMCA of the USA, YMCA of Greater Houston, Gateway Region YMCA, YMCA of Columbia-Willamette, Colaluca & Associates, Inc., Alpine Learning Group, Inc., Northwest Alliance of YMCAs, Olympic Peninsula YMCA, YMCA of Central New York, and others.
-She also provides 1:1 in-person, phone, and virtual coaching, educational sessions, and guided meditation sessions.
+She also provides customized individual and small group in-person, phone, and virtual coaching, educational sessions, and guided meditation sessions.

 Wendy holds an Executive Master’s degree in Positive Leadership & Strategy from IE University in Madrid.
 During her coursework, she completed Mindfulness-Based Strategic Awareness Training (MBSAT) developed by Dr. Juan Humberto Young (learn about MBSAT here), and also studied the Mindfulness & Character Strengths curriculum developed by Ryan M. Niemiec, PhD, PsyD.
 As part of her graduate research, she examined approaches for creating and embedding an organizational culture of mindfulness and compassion in workplaces, and subsequently conducted a multi-phased project with a large non-profit organization ($140M operating budget and 4,500 employees), which involved a cultural assessment around mindfulness and compassion-related workplace behaviors, a series of introductory mindfulness workshops for all leadership staff, Leading With Compassion executive and staff retreat sessions, and follow-up recommendations for continued cultural shifts.
 She has also studied and provided coaching related to compassionate corporate reorganizations.